 6.2 Requirements

-REQ-CSM_SAO-CON-01 The 3GPP management system shall have the capability to take actions based on the target communication service KPIs for a set of communication services supplied to a group or category of UEs.
+REQ-CSA-CON-01 The 3GPP management system shall have the capability to take actions for a set of communication services serving certain group of UEs based on the target SLS.

-REQ-CSM_SAO-CON-02 The 3GPP management system shall have the capability to collect service experience information.
+REQ-CSA-CON-02 The 3GPP management system shall have the capability to collect service experience information.

-REQ-CSM_SAO-CON-03The 3GPP management system shall have the capability to analyse the KPIs related to the set of communication services delivered to a group or category of UEs.
+REQ-CSA-CON-03 The 3GPP management system shall have the capability to analyse the performance information related to the set of communication services serving certain group of UEs.